 Windows is by far the most popular choice when it comes to PC operating systems, and you can find it on the best laptops out there.
-That includes Dell laptops, most of which run Windows 10 out of the box.
+That includes Dell laptops, most of which run Windows 11 or 10 out of the box.
 It makes sense why this happens, since Windows offers the broadest app and game compatibility of any desktop OS.
 But if you’re a Linux fan and you want the premium design and performance of the Dell XPS 13, it can be a bummer.
 Don’t worry though, because you can get the XPS 13 with Linux out of the box, and if you already have an XPS 13 with Windows, you can still install Linux, too.

 Buying the Dell XPS 13 with Linux

 The selection of premium laptops you can buy with Linux pre-installed is fairly limited, but Dell actually sells the latest XPS 13 with Ubuntu as an option.
 Dell calls it the Dell XPS 13 Developer Edition, and it actually doesn’t make any big sacrifices compared to the Windows variant.
-You can choose between an Intel Core i5-1135G7 or a Core i7-1165G7 for the CPU, and it comes with up to 32GB of RAM and 2TB of storage.
+You can choose between an Intel Core i5-1135G7 or a Core i7-1195G7 for the CPU, and it comes with up to 32GB of RAM and 2TB of storage.
 That Intel processor also means you get Thunderbolt support, so expansion options won’t be a problem if you want to get a Thunderbolt dock.
 Even the UHD+ touchscreen model if you want the most premium experience.